MANASSAS CRIMINAL ATTORNEY DEFENDS OUT-OF-STATE CLIENTS

 This can’t be emphasized too much: If you live in another state and you’re charged with a crime, consult a defense lawyer with substantial experience in Virginia’s courts.
 That lawyer can tell you when and if you must make a court appearance and what to expect if you’re convicted.

 Failing to appear as scheduled in court is a serious mistake.
-Defense lawyer Scott C. Nolan helps out-of-state clients deal with criminal matters that include probation violations, outstanding warrants, and criminal charges of every kind.
+Defense lawyer The Law Office of Scott C. Nolan, PLLC helps out-of-state clients deal with criminal matters that include probation violations, outstanding warrants, and criminal charges of every kind.

 TRUSTED BY HIS CLIENTS

-For twenty years, Scott C. Nolan has defended clients facing DUI charges, traffic charges, and other serious felony and misdemeanor charges in Virginia’s federal and state courts.
+For twenty years, The Law Office of Scott C. Nolan, PLLC has defended clients facing DUI charges, traffic charges, and other serious felony and misdemeanor charges in Virginia’s federal and state courts.
 He’s earned a 10.0 “Top Attorney” rating from AVVO, a leading national attorney rating service.

 Do not plead guilty.
 Don’t try to be your own lawyer, either.
 Especially if you live in another state, too much will be at risk.
-Let Scott C. Nolan put his twenty years of defense experience to work for you.
+Let The Law Office of Scott C. Nolan, PLLC put his twenty years of defense experience to work for you.

-To schedule a consultation or to find out more, call Scott C. Nolan’s offices or contact him online.
-You’ll need his help if you live in another state and are charged with a crime in this one.
+To schedule a consultation or to find out more, call The Law Office of Scott C. Nolan, PLLC’s offices or contact him online.
+You’ll need his help if you live in another state, but you’re charged with a crime in this one.